 Promoting Affiliate Products

-Affiliate marketing can work well with a much smaller audience than running ads, as you get commission when someone buys a product after clicking on your link.
-If you want to write about some of the products or services you’re using in your daily life, see if those brands have affiliate programs—or join Amazon’s affiliate program.
-It will likely only take a few minutes and it can become a great source of passive income.
+Affiliate marketing can work well with a much smaller audience than running ads, as you get a commission when someone buys a product after clicking on your link.
+If you want to write about some of the products or services you use daily, see if those brands have affiliate programs—or join Amazon’s affiliate program.
+It will likely only take a few minutes, but it can become a great source of passive income.

 Branching Out into Freelance Writing